ericbulloch/kwmd/concepts/networking.md

 | CNAME | Short for canonical name.
 It maps an alias to a canonical name. | Mapping `mail.google.com` and `www.google.com` to `google.com`. |
 | MX | Short for mail exchange.
 This is used for mail delivery. | `mail.google.com`. |
 | TXT | Human readable DNS record.
 Limited to 255 characters.
 It is used for infiltration and exfiltration attacks because this field is freeform | "This is a sample text DNS record." |

+## VPN

+Virtual Private Networks (VPN) are used to connect computers and devices with the intent of making them feel as if they were plugged into the same local area network (LAN).
+Some VPNs include the following:

+- Remote Access VPN: These are networks where the client creates a virtual interface that makes them feel like they are on the network.
+Sites like TryHackMe and Hack The Box use OpenVPN so that my attack machine can connect to their network.
+- SSL VPN: This is a VPN over the browser.
+Sites like TryHackMe and Hack The Box have attack boxes that can be ran from the browser.
+Those attack boxes are streaming a desktop session from the browser.

 ## OSI Model